 Current State of Capital Punishment in the United States

 Opponents, on the other hand, argue that capital punishment is a cruel and unusual punishment that violates fundamental human rights.
-They believe that it is applied unfairly and arbitrarily and that it fails to address the root causes of crime.
+Plus, they believe that it is applied unfairly and arbitrarily and that it fails to address the root causes of crime.
 They advocate for alternative approaches, such as life imprisonment without parole, which they argue is a more just and humane punishment.

 Alternatives to Capital Punishment